nradulovic/hw_calidus/README.rst

 The amplifier architecture consists of the following sections:

-* Input circuit
+* Input section
-* Power amplifier
-* Power supply
+* Output section
-* Control and Monitoring Unit (CMU)
+* Power amplifier with power supply and Control and Monitoring Unit (CMU)

-All sections are located on a single PCB.

-Input circuit
+Input section
 =============

 Input EMI suppression